 - Fonda, a two-time Oscar winner (and five other nominations) is pitch perfect here, too.
-She does a very convincing job as an actual TV reporter with intelligence (rare in the 1970s and completely absent today – and journalism has been my career, so my opinion counts for something).
-Remarkably, I liked Fonda better in the light comedy “Monster-In-Law” with Jennifer Lopez (click here for my review) but she is a better newswoman here than she was in her nominated role as one in “The China Syndrome,” which was released nine months before “The Electric Horseman” and was the liberal heartthrob movie of the year.
+She does a very convincing job as a TV reporter with intelligence (very infrequent to rare in the 1970s and completely absent today – and journalism has been my career, so my opinion counts for something).
+Remarkably, I liked Fonda better in the light comedy “Monster-In-Law” with Jennifer Lopez (click here for my review), but she is a better newswoman here than she was in her nominated role as one in “The China Syndrome,” which was released nine months before “The Electric Horseman” and was the liberal heartthrob movie of the year.

-- Valerie Perrine, who is an Oscar nominee for “Lenny,” does a solid job as “Charlotta Steele,” who is Redford’s soon-to-be ex looking for him to sign divorce papers.
-The meat of her role is her description of Redford when she talks with Fonda is one of the best of the whole film.
+- Valerie Perrine, who was an Oscar nominee for “Lenny,” does a solid job as “Charlotta Steele,” who is Redford’s soon-to-be ex- looking for him to sign divorce papers.
+The meat of her role is almost momentary, but her description of Redford in the scene when she talks with Fonda is one of the best of the whole film.
 A good, but all-too brief, piece of work by Perrine.
 She was also in “Superman.”

 Here’s a quick rundown of some of the other actors and their work:

 - Willie Nelson is understatedly outstanding in his first movie here.
 While he’s a bit unconventional, it isn’t the funny type of role he did well in “The Dukes of Hazzard” movie (click here for my review).
-He is truly solid and does more with the character than anyone here except Redford and Fonda.
+He is truly solid and does more with the character than anyone here except Redford and Fonda (and Perrine, too).
 He also had five songs on “The Electric Horseman” soundtrack.

 - Golden Globe winner John Saxon plays cold, calculating CEO “Hunt Sears” and he just cannot abide someone with Redford’s off-handed belligerence or even begin to understand his motivation since he’s nothing but a corporate greedhead convinced of his own infallibility.
 Saxon, who was excellent with Bruce Lee in “Enter the Dragon,” knows roles that show little emotion and he does them well.
 He was also in “Joe Kidd” with Clint Eastwood and Robert Duvall (click here for my review).

-- Wilford Brimley basically plays … Wilford Brimley here as a farmer who helps Redford and Fond and the horse evade the law.
+- Wilford Brimley basically plays … well, Wilford Brimley here as a farmer who helps Redford and Fond and the horse evade the law.
 He’s gruff, polite and principled.
 Just like for Perrine, a small role and good work in it.
 Brimley was also in “Absence of Malice” (another Pollack film but one that’s deficient considering his other works and how inaccurate on a journalistic level) and was tremendous in that geezer cult classic “Cocoon.”

 The supporting cast is solid, but I’m not going to take much time with them.
 Notable as being solid in their roles are Allan Arbus, who plays an aggrieved director; Nicolas Coster as a wormy PR flack; and James “Hill Street Blues” Sikking as one of thoughtless corporate drones buzzing around the chairman.
 All do what supporting actors do: Give a foundation that makes sure the film doesn’t collapse.

 Finally, I will say that it was Pollack’s guiding hand that made this one a success.
-The prolific director (37 films over five decades) isn’t a one-hit wonder, as he also directed “The Way We Were” (I’ll forgive him for that piece of crap), the absolutely wonderful comedy classic “Tootsie” and the little-remembered “Bobby Deerfield” (click here for my review) with Al Pacino as a Formula One race car driver.
-At the beginning of his career, Pollack did TV and directed an episode of “Dr. Kildare.”
+The prolific director (37 films over five decades) isn’t a one-hit wonder, as he also directed “The Way We Were” (I’ll forgive him for that piece of crap), the absolutely wonderful comedy classic “Tootsie” and the little-remembered and simply terrible “Bobby Deerfield” (click here for my review) with Al Pacino as a Formula One race car driver.
+At the beginning of his career, Pollack did TV and he directed an episode of “Dr. Kildare.”

 “The Electric Horseman” just missed out on being in the top 10 of films in 1979 after it earned $61.8 million on a $12.5 million budget, according to Wiki.
-The No. 1 film was “Kramer vs. Kramer” with $106.2 million.
-Three films that year that were all better than the overrated drudgery of a snifflebag called “Kramer vs. Kramer” were “All That Jazz” (click here for my review), the hilarious Bill Murray comedy “Meatballs” (click here for my review) and “Going in Style” (click here for my review).
+The No. 1 film was the overrated crapfest called “Kramer vs. Kramer” with $106.2 million.
+Three films that year that were all better than the drudgery of the snifflebag called “Kramer vs. Kramer” were the outstanding “All That Jazz” (click here for my review), the hilarious Bill Murray comedy “Meatballs” (click here for my review) and the original “Going in Style” (click here for my review).
 Here are the other films from 1979 that I’ve reviewed for my blog: